haugjo/float/README.md

 We welcome meaningful contributions by the community.
 In particular, we encourage contribution of new evaluation strategies, measures and data sets.

-Additionally, we welcome implementations of novel online learning models (however, we discourage contributing models that are already included in one of the major libraries yet.
-Again, note that float is not mainly intended to be a library of state-of-the-art learning methods, but a toolbox for their standardized evaluation.)
+Additionally, we welcome implementations of novel online learning models (however, we discourage contributing models that are already included in one of the major libraries.
+Again, note that float is not primarily intended as a library of state-of-the-art online learning methods, but as a toolkit for their standardised evaluation.)

-Contributed source code must adhere to the following criteria:
+All contributed source code must adhere to the following criteria:
 - Code must conform with the [PEP8](https://www.python.org/dev/peps/pep-0008/) standard.
 - Docstrings must conform with the [Google docstring](https://google.github.io/styleguide/pyguide.html) convention.
 - All existing unit tests must run without an error (new unit tests should be provided as needed).